wafforyu/python3/README.md

-These are my notes for when I was learning python3.
+Notes for when I was learning python3.
+I actually crammed so I barely remember any of these